yanglinz/personal-site/src/posts/component-local-reducer/index.md

 Note that I'm not advocating converting all your component local state from regular `this.setState()` to this pattern tomorrow.
-But I think taking advantage of the reducer pattern in a few select components is a good idea can be a good idea.
+But I think taking advantage of the reducer pattern in a few select components is a good idea.

 > Update: Looks like there will be a first class API for this with the upcoming
 > hooks proposal in the form of `userReducer` 🎉.